Me and Ogre Backstage at a Ministry Concert

 And my Vintage Jello Biafra Interview from 1997!
 Woo!

 There are numerous other interviews by me on the site, but those links don’t seem to have made it onto the TWG Archives page, so you’ll have to do some real sleuthing to find them (but trust me, it will be worth it)!
-A good place to start would be to go to the archived features page and just scroll through looking for my by-line.
 Enjoy and happy hunting!
 Pandomag lives!

 If you want to do your homework on which band or artist actually invented what we now euphemistically refer to as “Industrial” music, you’re going to have to dig past Trent Reznor and Skinny Puppy to get to the true pioneers of the genre, the ‘70s British quartet Throbbing Gristle.
 Talk about a sick band of geniuses.
 The first time I heard Throbbing Gristle’s “Hamburger Lady” it freaked me out so bad I had nightmares for 2 weeks.
 Throbbing Gristle’s music was something like the aural equivalent to today’s Asian horror cinema.
 If you’ve always wanted to know how these guys got their instruments to sound like implements of medieval torture, TG’s own Chris Carter explains his ground-breaking invention, the Gristleizer Industrial audio effects unit on the band’s website, Throbbing Gristle Dot Com.